Azure-Samples/ms-identity-javascript-react-spa-dotnetcore-webapi-obo/README.md

 or download and extract the repository .zip file.

-> Given that the name of the sample is quiet long, and so are the names of the referenced NuGet packages, you might want to clone it in a folder close to the root of your hard drive, to avoid the 256 character path length limitation on Windows.
+> [!NOTE] Given that the name of the sample is quiet long, and so are the names of the referenced NuGet packages, you might want to clone it in a folder close to the root of your hard drive, to avoid the 256 character path length limitation on Windows.

 #### Step 2.
 Install .NET Core API dependencies